Two Year MBA Program (The Miami MBA)

 Admission Requirements

-The following is a list of the required conditions as well as the required documents for your application for admission.
+The following is a list of the required conditions as well as the required documents for your Full-Time MBA application.

-• Official academic transcripts from all previously attended post-secondary institutions must be submitted directly to BusinessCAS.
+• Official academic transcripts from all previously attended post-secondary institutions must be submitted directly to the application portal.

 • International applicants must have their educational credentials from institutions outside of the United States verified by an approved international credentialing evaluation service such as World Education Services to confirm degree equivalency and GPA calculation.